finite-galaxy/finite-galaxy/readme.md

 [(return to top)](https://github.com/finite-galaxy/finite-galaxy#finite-galaxy)

 ### Apple Mac OS X

+*If you have trouble compiling or encounter errors, please post* [here](https://github.com/finite-galaxy/finite-galaxy/issues/18).

 To build Finite Galaxy, you will first need to download Xcode from the App Store.